Special regime for group taxation

-Additionally, taxpayers need to communicate to the PTA, until the last day of the fifth month following the end of the Portuguese entity’s tax year, which of the group entity is responsible for filing the CbC report for that year, as well as its fiscal jurisdiction and its tax ID.
+Additionally, taxpayers need to communicate to the PTA, by the last day of the fifth month following the end of the Portuguese entity’s tax year, which of the group entities is responsible for filing the CbC report for that year, as well as its fiscal jurisdiction and its tax ID.

 Thin capitalisation rules have been revoked following the adoption of rules for the limitation on the deductibility of financing expenses.
 See Limitation on the deductibility of financing expenses in the Deductions section for more information.

 Controlled foreign companies (CFCs)

 The Portuguese CFC regime is aligned with the Anti-Tax Avoidance EU Directive.

 Profits or income derived by an entity resident in a black-listed jurisdiction, or in a jurisdiction where it is subject to an effective taxation below 50% of the taxation that would have been applied if such entity was resident for tax purposes in Portugal, are imputed to the Portuguese taxpayer, provided it holds, directly or indirectly, at least 25% of the share capital, voting rights, or rights on income or assets of that entity.
 Upon distribution of the profits, a deduction is available for previously imputed income.

 CFC rules also apply if the controlled entity (as defined above) is held by a Portuguese entity through a legal representative, fiduciary, or intermediary.